 Students inspire UC’s sustainability policies: Student activism is a driving force behind initiatives that make the UC system one of the greenest universities in the country.

-UC undergraduate researchers: Students describe the hands-on research experience they receive in a audio slide-show presentation.
+UC undergraduate researchers: Students describe the hands-on research experience they receive in an audio slide-show presentation.
 I took some of the photos, recorded some of the interviews and worked to put the shows together.

 UC awards honorary degrees: Japanese American students at UC who were interned during World War II and couldn’t complete their studies are highlighted in this multimedia presentation.
 I conducted video interviews with two honorees and helped coordinate the project.